-All these documents are available internally, with our Code of Conduct also published on www.mitie.com .
+All these documents are available externally on www.mitiepeople.com .

 Supply chain

 We expect our suppliers and other business partners to have the same high standards as we impose on our own business.
 We actively promote safe and fair working conditions, including the responsible management of environmental and social issues within our supply chain.